 We personally found spreadsheets functional and quick but usually limited in ability (missing features like yield percentage, measurement converters, purchase price history, updating multiple recipes, etc).
 Computer programs (or apps) will usually be much more capable in features, but there is a steeper learning curve to using them.

 You may wonder why we offer it for free, and our FAQ has an answer for you.
 Simply put, having such a tool can be invaluable for start-ups and for home.
 And since this is about saving money, charging a high rate would seem counter-productive.
-We will offer a paid-for account in the near future, which will have additional features that are business oriented, but these are not essential for home or start-up businesses.
+We offer a paid-for account, which has additional features that are business oriented, but these are not essential for home or start-up businesses.

 "Excellent!
 I just took a job as an American Legion Bar manager and I needed to see what they were spending on menu items." - Zora